These are the lessons learned from Mr. Rajdeep Sengupta who is a regular visitor to this blog and passed the PMP exam recently.

 - Udemy (3 full-length mock tests).

-Question banks with moderate to high difficulty level:
+Question banks with moderate to high difficulty levels:

 My PMP Exam Preparation Journey